-Communication, consultation and engagement with key stakeholders is an essential component throughout the mining of LW S1A-S6A.
-It is important that consistent and clear messages are used in order to improve understanding and avoid confusion.
+Communication, consultation and engagement with key stakeholders is an essential component throughout the lifecycle of the project, especially when the project requires assessment and approval by a state or local government agency.
+It is vital that consistent and clear messages are used in order to improve understanding and avoid confusion.